VisionLearningGroup/visda-2018-public/detection/README.md

 > 10 – train
 > 11 – truck

-Please use the `datalist.txt` format for evaluation, specifically, each submission file should follow schema with *same* order of images as in `coco17-val.txt`: `{class_id1} {confidence1} {xmin1} {ymin1} {xmax1} {ymax1} ...`
+Please use the `datalist.txt` format for evaluation, specifically, each submission file should follow schema with *same* order of images as in `coco17-val-names.txt`: `{image_full_name} {xmin1} {ymin1} {xmax1} {ymax1} {class_id1} {confidence1}...`

 ### Evaluation Server and Leaderboards

 We are using CodaLab to evaluate results and host the leaderboards for this challenge.
-You can find the detection competition [here](#).
+You can find the image classification competition [here](https://competitions.codalab.org/competitions/18892).
 Please see the "Evaluation" tab in the competition for more details on leaderboard organization.

+### Submitting to the Evaluation Server

+Once the servers become available, you will be able to submit your results:
+- Generate "source_results.txt" and "adaptation_results.txt".
+- Place these files into a zip file named [team_name]_submission
+- Submit to CodaLab evaluation server following the instructions below

+To submit your zipped result file to the appropriate VisDA Classification challenge click on the “Participate” tab.
+Select the phase (validation or testing).
+Select “Submit / View Results, fill in the required fields and click “Submit”.
+A pop-up will prompt you to select the results zip file for upload.
+After the file is uploaded, the evaluation server will begin processing.
+This might take some time.
+To view the status of your submission please select “Refresh Status”.
+If the status of your submission is “Failed” please check your file is named correctly and has the right format.
+You may refer to the scoring output and error logs for more details.

+After you submit your results to the evaluation server, you can control whether your results are publicly posted to the CodaLab leaderboard.
+To toggle the public visibility of your results please select either “post to leaderboard” or “remove from leaderboard.”

 ### Feedback and Help
 If you find any bugs please [open an issue](https://github.com/VisionLearningGroup/visda-2018-public/issues).